-Removing the heat sink
+Removing the heat sink - for computers with discrete graphics card

 - 1. Follow the procedure in Before working inside your computer. - CAUTION: For maximum cooling of the processor, do not touch the heat transfer areas on the heat sink.
 The oils in your skin can reduce the heat transfer capability of the thermal grease. - NOTE: The heat sink may become hot during normal operation.
 Allow sufficient time for the heat sink to cool before you touch it. - 2.
 Remove the base cover.